What can be done ?

 In this sense, Dr. Hahim Hounkpatin suggested the following:

-Continue to engage communities in discussions around their beliefs in FGM/C to address the general reasons why families desire FGM/C both within and outside of the context of medicalisation.
+Continue to engage communities in discussions around their beliefs on FGM/C to address the general reasons why families desire FGM/C both within and outside the context of medicalisation.

-Educate communities about the role of health care providers in promoting health and doing no harm, so that they might better understand and support their decisions not to perform FGM/C (6, 7)
+Educate communities about the role of health care providers in promoting health and doing no harm, so that they might better understand and support their decisions not to perform FGM/C.

 Kaba, a native of Guinea, stressed the importance of working with religious and traditional leaders to deconstruct the beliefs surrounding FGM and to fight against the social norm it constitutes.

-Finally, Dr. Souleymane Kabore recalled the importance of having studies and data on medicalization in order to fight against this practice in the most appropriate way, give visibility to the phenomenon and push governments to act.
+Finally, Dr. Souleymane Kabore recalled the importance of having studies and data on medicalization in order to fight against this practice in the most appropriate way and give visibility to the phenomenon and push governments to act: